RunGT/react-native-joke-app/README.md

 ## Christmas Cracker App

-Built using React Native, a simple fix to solve a covid Christmas Crakcer crisis.
+A simple fix to solve a covid Christmas Crakcer crisis.

-Social distancing has ruined the traditonal cracker pull.
+Social distancing has ruined the traditonal cracker.
 I made this App so you don't miss out on the terrible jokes this year.
-This is a quick idea to learn how to build a basic react native app using an API to render a random joke onto the page.
+This is a quick idea to learn how to build a basic react native app.
+I use an API to render a random joke onto the page.

-Just press the button to get a new joke.
+Press the button to get a new joke.

 ## Get Started